Why Firestopping should be a priority for building services contractors?

 Third-party programmes (common ones are Boris or Bolster) contractors can record all of their firestopping details.
 Every penetration should be photographed, logged and included in the O&M manual with labels fixed next to it.
-One of the main issues is the handover period, it maybe a year later after a building services contractor has signed off a project.
-If building service contractors have previously been on-site to penetrate services and have not recorded, labelled & photographed the installation, M&E contractors will not know if they should reinstate firestopping.
+One of the main issues is the handover period, it is may be a year later after a building services contractor has signed off a project.
+If building service contractors have previously been on-site to penetrate services and have not recorded, labeled & photographed the installation, M&E contractors will not know if they should reinstate firestopping.

 It is common practice for M&E contractors to mix and match different firestopping products to save time and reach the project deadline but this can impact the effectiveness of firestopping.